mfilippov/gradle-jvm-wrapper/README.md

   id("me.filippov.gradle.jvm.wrapper") version "0.9.2"
 }
 ```
-After that you could call Gradle task `wrapper` to setup wrapper and update command-line scripts.
+After that you should call `wrapper` Gradle task to setup a wrapper and update the command-line scripts.
-By default plugin using Amazon Coretto 11.
-You could configure for your JVM distribution:
+By default the plugin uses Amazon Coretto 11.
+You can configure it for your JVM distribution:

 Groovy edition:
 ```groovy